-Adopting more eco-friendly habits, even when clocking in your hours at work, can be especially easy if your efforts include small changes that add up to green results.
+Adopting more eco-friendly work habits — even when clocking in your hours at work — can be especially easy if your efforts include small changes that add up to green results.

-Most workplaces have a ready stash of foam or paper cups and cups, plastic spoons, knives, and forks, and other disposable supplies for office snacks and lunches.
+Most workplaces have a ready stash of foam or paper cups, as well as plastic spoons, knives, forks, and other disposable supplies for office snacks and lunches.

-If you find that bringing your own dishware to work is a pain, or you would rather not leave your personal cups, dishes, and utensils at the office, then take only one disposable cup from the office kitchen in the morning and designate it as the single cup you’ll use throughout the day for coffee, water, tea, or your other drink of choice; you can rinse the cup out in the sink between uses.
+If you find that bringing your own dishware to work is a pain — or you would rather not leave your personal cups, dishes, and utensils at the office — then take only 1 disposable cup from the office kitchen in the morning and designate it as the single cup you’ll use throughout the day for coffee, water, tea, or other drink of choice.
+Rinse the cup out in the sink between uses.

-You can recycle in the same manner any plates, plastic utensils, and other disposable implements you use while at work.
+You can recycle in the same manner any plates, plastic utensils, and other disposable items you use while eating & drinking at work.

-Need to add a little sugar to your morning cup of java?
-Why not go for the sugar in the bowl (or canister) instead of using those convenient little sugar packets.
-After all, it takes far more material to wrap a teaspoon of sugar in a handy-dandy packet than it does to package a larger quantity of sugar.
+Need to add a little sugar to your morning cup of coffee?
+Reach for the sugar in the bowl (or canister) instead of using those convenient little sugar packets.
+It takes far more material to wrap a teaspoon of sugar in a handy-dandy packet than it does to package a larger quantity of sugar.
 The same goes for condiments of other varieties.

-If your office allows you to power down your computer when you leave each day, then by all means shut your equipment down right before you take off for the evening, as this can save untold amounts of electricity over the course of a year.
+If your office allows you to power down your computer when you leave each day, then by all means shut your equipment down right before you go home for the evening.
+This can save untold amounts of electricity over the course of a year!